Temporal Representation Learning on Monocular Videos for 3D Human Pose Estimation: Introduction

-It differs from typical CSS strategies in four ways: First, we encourage a gradual transition from temporally close to temporally distant frames.
-Second, we apply our contrastive formulation only to the time-variant components.
-Third, we perform image re-synthesis by mapping the latent vectors back to images to improve the quality of the learned latent features.
-Finally, when observing subjects in free fall such as divers, we incorporate a gravity-encoding prior to help with detection of the subject.
-Our experiments demonstrate that these four components help the model learn in an unsupervised manner a rich, low-dimensional latent representation of human motions from ordinary video sequences acquired using standard monocular RGB cameras.
+Our approach, depicted in Fig.~\ref{fig:arch}, differs from typical CSS strategies in four ways: First, we apply the contrastive formulation only to the time-variant component, as opposed to the entire latent space.
+Second, we encourage a gradual transition of the time-variant component from temporally close to temporally distant frames.
+Third, we perform image re-synthesis by mapping the latent vectors back to images.
+Finally, when observing subjects in free fall such as divers, we incorporate a gravity-encoding prior to help with the detection of the subject.
+Our experiments demonstrate that these four components help the model learn in an unsupervised manner a rich, low-dimensional representation of human motions from ordinary video sequences acquired using standard monocular RGB cameras.
+We also show when 2D labels are available, one can use them to extract richer time-variant features, such that they contain more relevant pose information.

-Given this representation, a mapping to 3D pose can be learned from a very limited amount of annotated data.
-We demonstrate the benefits of our approach for pose estimation on four real-world RGB datasets.
+We demonstrate the benefits of our approach for pose estimation on five real-world RGB datasets.
 It outperforms other unsupervised monocular approaches and yields results on par with unsupervised multi-view setups, while being much easier to deploy.
 In particular, it can exploit both monocular and multi-view videos when available, which a purely multi-view setup cannot, and can handle changing backgrounds.
+When using 2D labels, our approach outperforms other weakly supervised methods.
 The disentangled latent representation also lends itself for editing operations, such as pose and appearance transfer.
-We will make our code publicly available.